ivan-kleshnin/unredux/README.md

 concepts.
 In second parts we refactor our solutions: extract them into separate files, make them cleaner and more stable.

-## Q-A
+## Library Q-A

+I have a goal to avoid frameworks in this project and I will stick to it.
+But, as people keep asking about them, here is a short Q-A list.

 ### Why not AngularJS?

-Are you kidding me?
 Front-end templaters should have been banned long time ago.

 ### Why not VueJS?